ccardea/osy-site/yoga/upcoming.md

 Next up is the beginner Samkhya material.
 Understanding this material is necessary for the more advanced yoga practices.

 #### Kundalini
-Some material will be published here to give yogis the necessary background for Kundlini practice.
+Some material will be published here to give yogis the necessary background for Kundalini practice.